What does the workplace of the future look like? Denver developers discuss 3 major disruptors

 When it comes to the workforce community, we are constantly collaborating with workplace industry thought leaders and furniture manufacturers to determine the best design for spaces and systems.

-As part of that effort, Stantec Buildings Principal Larry Weeks recently led a panel of Denver real estate developers Matt Joblon, Jon Buerge, and Ashley Stiles, and preconstruction specialist Lisa Larence in a discussion of the future of the workplace at Bisnow’s “Workplace Innovation” event.
+As part of that effort, members of our team recently led a panel of Denver real estate developers Matt Joblon, Jon Buerge, and Ashley Stiles, and preconstruction specialist Lisa Larence in a discussion of the future of the workplace at Bisnow’s “Workplace Innovation” event.

 While the topics varied, the panel became most animated talking about these three shifts coming to the workplace of the (near) future.